llnl/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

    badge next to each commit.
 Look for a commit that passes.

 #.
-On LC machines, it is following the good neighbor policy to do your build a compute node.
+On LC machines, it is following the good neighbor policy to do your build on a compute node.

    Use an appropriate bank to get an interactive node, e.g on Corona::